-Potential customers, suppliers and members of the development team can give extremely valuable feedback once they see what the product is and how it works.
+Potential customers, suppliers and members of the development team can give valuable feedback once they see what your product is and how it works.

-2.4 Avoid being the pioneer, who has to learn the hard way.
+2.4 Avoid learning everything the hard way.
 Look for evidence of what others have achieved before you.

 - Look at recent developments in related products.
-Visit trade shows to get ideas of forthcoming products and trends before they hit the market.
+Visit trade shows to see forthcoming products and trends.

 2.5 Work out how to reduce each risk to an acceptable level.